 3 viewability benchmarks:

-Nick provided a few firm takeaways LumenAd uses when considering viewability.
+Nick provided a few takeaways LumenAd keeps in mind when considering viewability.

 - A 70% viewability rate for mid to low-funnel campaigns is a decent benchmark.

 - You don’t want 100% viewability on desktop (in-app mobile is a different story, check out the Nuance Note above).

 - 100% vCPM is going to be expensive and won’t necessarily drive CPA because it prioritizes above the fold placements.

 Keep these benchmarks in mind as you leverage viewability in your campaigns.
 While doing so, consider the history of viewability and how it’s measured to truly understand its place in modern campaigns.

 For more content like this, subscribe below and if you want to learn more about how to utilize viewability and vCPMs, schedule a demo today.